Progress to emissions targets

 As part of legislated requirements, government will review these targets by December 31, 2025.

-Emissions from the industrial sector, encompassing oil and gas and other industries, are down 11 percent from 2007.
-This is in part due to a 43 percent decrease in fugitive emissions from oil and gas.
+Emissions from the industrial sector, encompassing oil and gas and other industries, are down 2 percent from 2022 and 15 percent from 2007 levels.
+This is partly due to large declines in vented methane emissions from the oil and gas sector (-51 percent since 2007).

 Buildings and communities (19 percent of B.C. emissions)